dmwm/DAS/doc/sphinx/new_service.rst

    params: {} # dictionary of data-service input parameters
    daskeys: [{}, {}] # list of dictionaries for DAS key maps

-- the *urn* is API name or identifier (it can be any name different from API name itself) and used solely inside of DAS
+- the *urn* is the API name or identifier (any name different from the API name itself) and used solely inside of DAS
 - the *url* defines the data-service URL
 - the *params* are data-service input parameters
 - the *daskeys* is a list of maps between data-service input parameters and DAS internal key representation.
-For instance when we say *site* we may mean site CMS name or site SE/CE name.
+For instance when we say *site* we might mean site CMS name or site SE/CE name.
   So the DAS key will be *site* while DAS internal key representation may be *site.name* or *site.sename*.
 So, each entry in *daskeys* list is defined as the following dictionary:
-  {'key':value, 'map':value, 'pattern':''}
+  {'key':value, 'map':value, 'pattern':''}, where pattern is a regular expression which can be used to differentiate between different arguments where they have different structures.
 - the (optional) *das2api* map defines mapping between DAS internal key and data-service input parameter.
 For instance, *site.name* DAS key can be mapping into _name_ data-service input parameter.